BloomTech-Labs/djhelper-fe/README.md

 # 5️⃣ Content Licenses

 🚫For all content - images, icons, etc, use this table to document permission of use.
-Remove the two placeholders and add you content to this table
+Remove the two placeholders and add your content to this table

 | Image Filename | Source / Creator | License                                                                      |
 | -------------- | ---------------- | ---------------------------------------------------------------------------- |